 It’s your mini holiday, so take it easy, sleep in and let someone else cook breakfast (we're fans of the gourmet fare at Botero, Felix For Goodness and Coffee Anthology).
 Finish off any last-minute shopping in the mall before wandering over the bridge to South Bank or poke around Brisbane City Hall and explore the Museum of Brisbane.

 Afternoon – get cultured

-At this time of year, South Bank is also in school holiday mode with every gallery, museum and space primed for fun.
-Check out QAGOMA's APT9 kids exhibit entitled Purple Reign where kids can engage through an animated video and touch screen activity focusing on Brisbane's beautiful Jacarandas.
-The State Library has a many exciting kids activities planned for the holidays so check out their program or experience Monkeys!
-A Primate Story at the Queensland Museum and cool off with a dip at Streets Beach.
+At this time of year, South Bank is also in school holiday mode with every gallery, museum and space primed for pure fun.
+QAGOMA always has something excellent for kids with the Children's Art Centre.
+This summer little ones can engage with the interactive Island Fashion and Below The Tide Line segments.
+The State Library has a many exciting kids activities planned for the holidays or head to Queensland Museum and experience its summer exhibition all about spiders (if you dare!) and cool off with a dip at Streets Beach.

 What’s for dinner?

 South Bank itself is a very family-friendly area and the restaurants around the precinct reflect this.
 Time it right and make a booking with river views from 20-23 December at Southbank Beer Garden, or any of the River Quay restaurants for river views of the Christmas Fireworks.